learex-zz/macOS-eGPU/README.md

 # macOS-eGPU
+**NOTE: THE SCRIPT DOES NOT WORK FOR 10.13.4
+It is currently unknown if and when support will arrive.
+The current recommendation is to downgrade macOS to 10.13.3 using Time Machine.
+To check whether the script has been updated, visit its GitHub homepage.**
+## Purpose
-Setup/Update/Uninstall NVIDIA eGPU Support on a mac with macOS Sierra (10.12) or High Sierra (10.13).
+Setup/Update/Uninstall NVIDIA eGPU Support on a Mac with macOS Sierra (10.12) or High Sierra (10.13).

 ## Howto
 Simply execute the following Terminal command: